EPCCed/tesseract-docs/index.rst

 to get access to the system please see the `DiRAC website <http://www.dirac.ac.uk>`_.

 The Tesseract compute service is based around an HPE SGI 8600 system with 20,256 cores.
-There are 844 compute nodes, each with 96 GB of memory, connected together by a single Infiniband fabric.
+There are 844 compute nodes, each with 96 GB of memory, connected together by a single Intel Omni-Path Architechture fabric.
 Each node contains two 2.1 GHz, 12-core Intel Xeon (Skylake) 4116 processors, and all nodes access the 3 PB Lustre file system.

 This documentation covers: